 Most vaping equipment requires the 18650 battery.
+This is the keystone vaping battery.
 They are easy to obtain, very reliable compatible with a variety of mods.
 Having said that, 18650 batteries can be counterfeited relatively easily so it’s important you know what you’re looking for.

 Here are some of the most important things to consider when picking out a new 18650 vaping battery.